 Find out more about lemurs here.

-#1 Illegal Pet to Own In the United States: Zebras
+#1 Illegal Pet to Own in the United States: Zebras

 A zebra is an illegal pet in Nevada and many other states.
 It is impossible to domesticate a zebra.
 Their kick can hurt or kill a human, and they use it often.
 It can be hard to earn the trust of a zebra, even one that was born in a domesticated environment and had the best care possible.
 Most owners report that they spent many months sitting with a bucket of grain in front of them before they could even pet their animal.
 Many are very hard to keep in fenced areas, as they are always looking for a way to escape.
-When they do, they will often run themselves to death before letting a human coax them back where they belong.
+When they do, they will often run themselves to death before letting a human coax them back to where they belong.

 Read more about zebras here.